 – When furnaces start to wear out, they often distribute heat differently throughout the home.
 If one section of your home is an ice box and the other is a sauna, a worn-out furnace is the likely culprit.

 – If you’re calling the heating and air service just a few months after your last repair, it’s likely that your furnace is reaching the end of its useful life.
 In time, repair costs will outweigh the costs of getting a new unit and may even exceed them.

 Fortunately for homeowners, there are a variety of options for replacing an old furnace.
 New, more energy efficient models are available, as are eco-friendly heat pumps.
 Government aid, tax credits, or utility company rebates may even be available for consumers in some circumstances.

-Washington Energy Services is a family-owned business providing home energy efficiency solutions to Seattle area clients.
+Washington Energy Services has been providing home energy efficiency solutions to Seattle area clients.
 Founded in 1957, Washington Energy Services has generations of experience in providing heating and cooling and other energy-related services, including sales, installation, and service.
 A member of the Puget Sound Energy Contractor Alliance Network, Washington Energy Services has an excellent local business reputation.